1. Introduction

 });

 After a user successfully authenticates with a passkey, Corbado Connect generates signedPasskeyData.
-You can find out more about it in our concepts section.
-Your backend needs to verify this signedPasskeyData to confirm the user’s identity before creating a session in your system.
-Here’s an example of an endpoint that verifies the signedPasskeyData and creates a session using Node.js and Express:
+To complete the login, your backend needs to verify this signedPasskeyData to confirm the user’s identity before creating an access token in your system.
+Here’s an example of an endpoint that verifies the signedPasskeyData and creates an access token using Node.js and Express:

 try {